PayPal Betting Sites: Top Bookmakers That Accept Paypal

 #AD New cust only.
 Opt-in required.
 Deposit & place a bet within 7 days and settle a £10 minimum bet at odds of 4/5 (1.8) or greater to be credited with 3 x £10 Free Bets: 1 x £10 horse racing, 1 x £10 Free Bet Builder and 1 x £10 football.
 Free Bets cannot be used on e-sports and non-UK/IE horse racing.
 7 day expiry.
 Stake not returned.
 T&Cs apply.
 18+ GambleAware.org.

 VirginBet is another one of the fastest PayPal betting sites, with the payments team processing withdrawal requests in a matter of minutes.
 The Virgin-branded bookmaker matches trailblazers – a significant highlight I was very happy to find.
-Elsewhere, the operator puts a £10 minimum limit on PayPal deposits and a £20,000 maximum on withdrawals, similar to most other platforms.
+Elsewhere, the operator puts a £10 minimum limit on PayPal deposits and a £20,000 maximum on withdrawals, which is more than most of their competitors allow you to withdraw at any one time.

 This first-rate design is a common hallmark when betting at VirginBet.
 I loved the easily accessible betslip on the right-hand side of the screen and particularly enjoyed the horse racing betting section.
 The operator seamlessly integrated Racing Post tips and racecards, something I found consistently indispensable.